 Internship: Grants Coordinator, Big Sur Land Trust (Monterey, California)

 Institute Advantage: All of the client-facing opportunities at the Institute helped me prepare for my current job.
 The projects required patience, flexibility, and professionalism beyond the deliverables for a letter grade.
 The Institute course work taught me many things, but most importantly, it taught me project management skills and working in a team—skills that I use in my job every day.

-Chile; Colombia; Dominican Republic; El Salvador; Haiti; Indonesia; Italy; Japan; Panama; Samoa; Taiwan; Tanzania; United States
+Chile; Colombia; Dominican Republic; Haiti; Indonesia; Italy; Samoa; South Korea; Taiwan; Tanzania; United States

 “[The student] … worked steadily and reliably and helped supply all requested tools and analyses in time … We will miss her a lot … Any institution would be lucky to have her on board.”